Monday, April 13, 2026

 Matthew, Mark, Luke, and John wrote their Gospels...their memories and stories about Jesus.
 Paul encountered the risen Jesus on the road to Damascus, and his life and letters changed the world.
 And, somewhere along the way, we experienced the loving-kindness of God in Christ Jesus, and our lives are forever changed—we have faith in God’s goodness, we have hope for the days to come, we live lives of loving kindness because God poured out His loving kindness towards us in the life, teachings, person, and resurrection of Jesus.

 On Easter, we celebrate the resurrection.
-John writes, “...these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (20:31) Today, we can decide to believe, to trust, to put of faith and confidence in what God has done through Jesus the Messiah, and may we find life in him!
+John writes, “...these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (20:31) Today, we can decide to believe, to trust, to put our faith and confidence in what God has done through Jesus the Messiah, and may we find life in him!
 May we like Mary know and proclaim that … He is risen!
 (He is risen, indeed!).

 Sunday, April 5, 2026